Introduction: Otto DIY+ Arduino Bluetooth Robot Easy to 3D Print

 Need to adjust size some changes use the source file made in Autodesk Fusion 360

-in the following pictures you can have a reference of how to build Otto DIY+, due some new versions drawings are not exactly the same for the most updated instruction manual also here: https://wikifactory.com/+OttoDIY/otto-diy-plus
+in the following video and pictures you can have a reference of how to build Otto DIY+, due some new versions of the robot design, you might need to check the most updated instruction manual also find in the files tab here: https://wikifactory.com/+OttoDIY/otto-diy-plus

 Step 4: main Code for Bluetooth APP